-Delivery workers have long played an essential role in the economies of North Carolina and South Carolina, and the services that they provide have taken on greater importance since the pandemic when there was a major surge in online shopping during the pandemic.
+Delivery workers have long played an essential role in the economies of North and South Carolina, and the services they provide have taken on even greater importance since the major surge in online shopping during the pandemic.

 Currently, the U.S. Postal Service has over 5,000 employees in South Carolina and around 11,000 in North Carolina.
 FedEx recently added 1,200 employees to its Charlotte, North Carolina staff, and Amazon added over 500 new employees to the area over the summer.
 The demand for delivery workers is only expected to rise as people increase their online shopping.

 Unfortunately, this increase in demand means delivery drivers are under pressure to work quicker and more effectively, leading to higher incidences of accidents while working—ranging from minor mishaps to catastrophic, disabling injuries and even fatalities.

 Serious injuries can have a life-long impact, but fortunately, workers’ compensation provides benefits to pay for medical expenses and lost wages if you’re injured at work.

 Around 83 delivery drivers lost their lives due to work-related accidents in 2019, with a large percentage occurring during deliveries or collections.
 Moreover, around 8,020 delivery drivers experienced non-fatal work-related injuries that year.
 These numbers don’t seem to be declining in recent years.

 Delivery drivers have a variety of responsibilities and duties.
 On any given day, they may be tasked with the following: